Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: getting a list of teams the current user is a member of.
-It uses specific verb and resource, and it distinct from sibling tools like teams-list (all teams) and teams-get-by-id (single team).
+The description clearly states the action (get a list) and the resource (teams where the current user is a member).
+It distinguishes itself from sibling tools like teams-list (all teams) and teams-get-by-id (a specific team) through the scoping to current user.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.